 The work you carry out with our grant support should help you reach planned milestones in your project’s development and there should be a tangible outcome – for example, a funding bid submitted, a business plan created, a partnership agreed, the acquisition of a property.
 Is the work absolutely essential at this time?
 What difference will it make?
 What might happen if the project is not progressed now?
 You must be able to show that the project will move forward as a result of our investment.
 We have identified the key stages of a project’s development on our Theory of Change model.
 Your organisation should be better equipped to deliver the project as a result of our funding.

 We will assess your organisation's ability to contribute towards the cost of the work.
 We give priority to grant applications that can provide at least 50% partnership funding from other sources.
 This helps to demonstrate a wider commitment to your project and a willingness to share some of the risk.
 Even small donations from the local community and funds raised through crowdfunding help to show wider community 'buy-in' to what you are trying to achieve.

-To apply you must be a formally constituted charity or social enterprise whose members have limited liability.
+To apply you must be a formally constituted and incorporated charity or social enterprise whose members have limited liability.

-Private individuals, unincorporated trusts or organisations and local authorities are not eligible for our funds.
+Private individuals, and local authorities are not eligible for our funds.
 Projects that involve buildings where the primary use is worship, or where the funds are required for capital works are not eligible.